 The Communication MA program is grounded in theory and research concerning human communication and provides excellent preparation for further graduate study and careers in academia or other fields.
 The department offers hands-on research and teaching experience and a broad range of coursework and educational opportunities, with specialization in Interpersonal Communication, Media, Health Communication, Small Group and Intergroup Communication, New Communication Technologies, and Political Communication.
 Flexibility allows students to tailor programs to meet specific career objectives.
 The thesis option serves as a foundation for students planning to pursue a PhD.
 Those preparing to work in business, media, government or teaching may select a non-thesis option.

 The Department of Communication faculty examine ways in which human beings exchange messages with one another, the content of those messages, and their effects on individuals and society.
-The Department's strong commitment to quality teaching and research has earned its faculty and graduate students numerous teaching awards and a ranking as one of the top Communication programs in the nation.
+The Department's strong commitment to quality teaching and research has earned its faculty and graduate students numerous teaching awards and consistent ranking as one of the top Communication programs in the nation.

 Writing sample (honors thesis, class paper, or similar evidence of scholarly writing)